Snipe Hunter: Background and recording

-Critics have described the album as mythic, restless, and rooted, terms that capture its fusion of cosmic exploration and regional identity.
-The presence of gospel-style choirs, especially on "Tirtha Yatra," further underscores the album's thematic obsession with redemption, legacy, and transformation.
+Snipe Hunter was officially announced in May 2025, accompanied by the release of "Nose on the Grindstone".

+The album was released on July 25, 2025, via Childers' Hickman Holler Records and RCA Records.

 Critical reception

 Snipe Hunter received widespread acclaim from critics upon release.
 At Metacritic, which assigns a rating out of 100 to reviews from professional publications, the album received a weighted average score of 87, based on six reviews, which the website categorized as "universal acclaim".

-Reviewers praised the album's emotional complexity, sonic boldness, and the clarity of Childers' storytelling.
 Holler awarded the album a 9.1 out of 10, calling it "Childers at his most musically adventurous yet still deeply rooted" and praising its balance of "silence and chaos."
 Caitlin Hall of Holler described the album as "expansive, strange, but unshakably grounded," noting its vulnerable character work and seamless blend of rural imagery and cosmic questions.
 Fellow Holler reviewer Alli Patton rated it a 9.5/10, calling Snipe Hunter "an unsightly, eviscerating, necessary process," and praised the song "Tirtha Yatra" as "the most magnetic song I've ever heard."

 Rolling Stone highlighted the album's inventive range, noting its unexpected detours and its capacity to hold space for both "bootlegger fiddle music" and spiritual chants.
 Reviewer Daisy Innes drew comparisons to Sturgill Simpson's Sound & Fury and declared Snipe Hunter a strong contender for album of the year.
-Pitchfork awarded the album an 7.8, celebrating its unpredictability and Rubin's production style.
+Pitchfork awarded the album a 7.8, celebrating its unpredictability and Rubin's production style.

-Comparisons were drawn to artists like Willie Nelson, Jason Isbell, Bob Dylan, and Garth Hudson, though many critics emphasized that Snipe Hunter remains a uniquely personal and inimitable work.